Glyndebourne opera

 Lord Christie inherited the Glyndebourne estate in 1920 when he began mounting amateur opera productions in the grand house’s organ room.
 Following his marriage to singer Audrey Mildmay, the pair’s shared passion for music led them to create a small purpose-built theatre on the grounds to hold 300 people, an orchestra pit, and a stage.
 The first festival was held in 1934 and the rest, as they say, is history.

 Today Glyndebourne and its opera house are still run by the Christie family, who also includes sometime leading lady, Danielle De Niese, who is married to Glyndebourne heir, Gus Christie.
-In 1994 a new opera house was built on the site, which is circular in design and made from the finest wood, to better optimise the acoustics in the theatre.
+In 1994 a new opera house designed by Hopkins Architects was built on the site, which is circular in design and made from the finest wood, to better optimise the acoustics in the theatre, and is a thing of beauty in its own right.

 World-class restaurants include the Galvin Brother’s Middle & Over featuring an exclusively curated menu also served at their Michelin-starred restaurant.